Caryophyllaceae: Pink Family — Catchfly & Pink

 Notes:

 Common and easily recognized by its one-sided inflorescence, which has a long row of whitish-pink flowers.
-The flowers have 5 angled petals, perhaps resembling tiny windmills.
-Like other members of its genus, this has a bladder-shaped calyx, which is glandular-hairy with 10 purplish-striped veins.
+The flowers have 5 angled petals, twisted at an angle suggesting tiny windmills.
+Like other members of its genus, it has a bladder-shaped calyx, glandular-hairy with 10 purplish-striped veins.
 Insects can get stuck on the sticky hairs – hence the alternative common name.
+Photo #3 by CJH.

 Indian Pink – Silene laciniata subsp. californica